About mosquito traps

 How do mosquito traps work?

-Some traps are even equipped with a suction mechanism which makes the capture of them even more efficient.
+Some traps are even equipped with a suction mechanism which makes their capture of them even more efficient.
 The mosquitoes are pulled into a waiting net where they are killed using heat.
-This approach might not be the best but it has its benefits because an area with an alarming mosquito population will profit immensely from such a trap.
+This approach might not be the best, but it has its benefits because an area with an alarming mosquito population will profit immensely from such a trap.

-In addition to imitating our respiratory patterns, fragrances which these insects find attractive also are incorporated into a mosquito trap.
-This increases the effectiveness of the trap significantly and makes sure more mosquitoes are attracted to the trap and therefore more mosquitoes are captured and killed.
+In addition to imitating our respiratory patterns, fragrances that these insects find attractive also are incorporated into a mosquito trap.
+This increases the trap’s effectiveness significantly and ensures more mosquitoes are attracted to the trap and therefore more mosquitoes are captured and killed.

 Are mosquito traps safe?